Warriors ready for fresh start as they prepare to face Spurs

 Kerr isn't saying which big man he will start - he's not giving Popovich any early clues.
 And Kerr said he and Spurs staffer and son, Nick, are cutting off communication for a couple of weeks.

-Catch Game 1 of the NBA playoffs between the Warriors and Spurs on Saturday at 12 p.m. only on ABC7!
+Catch Game 1 of the NBA playoffs between the Warriors and Spurs today at 12 p.m. only on ABC7!

 Click here for full coverage on the Warriors.